notdest/png-many-years-calendar/README.md

 Print version and generating script.
 All images are in the format *\*.png*, size *A0 (1189x841mm)* and resolution *300dpi* (*14043x9933px*).
 You can print out it in printing company.

 The calendar was created as an instrument for introspection.
 You may note dates of different events and periods in your life, and **estimate their parting in scale of your life**.
 By the way, the sum of this events and periods shape your personality.
 This is the way to understand who you are.
-This is also the way to understand the real lifetime price of our plans.
-For example shows if you ready to sign long **listing** contract.
-Or shows livetime price of large purchases material plans: for example - to understand that you have to spend this year for this car or this 5 years is for this apartments.
+You can also understand, for example, whether you are ready to sign any long-term contract.
+Or convert the cost of large purchases to the time spent, for example: "to buy this apartment, I have to spend these 5 years".

 Example: picture down - the chart of surviving probability to age.
 Horizontal axe - age, vertical - percent of people reached such age.<br>
  <img src="img/chart.png" alt="probability chart for survival">

 Calendars are divided with the year of birth.
 Headline forms automatically according to this (like `1994 15 years`).
 Variants available:

 * 60 years lifetime calendar, **landscape** paper orientation.
-Each year has the biggest area. **Not yet** comes years are shown just to understand the scale. <a href="https://github.com/notdest/png-many-years-calendar-output/tree/master/result/eng/60" target="_blank">image folder :open_file_folder:</a>
+Each year has the biggest area.
+Not yet comes years are shown just to understand the scale. <a href="https://github.com/notdest/png-many-years-calendar-output/tree/master/result/eng/60" target="_blank">image folder :open_file_folder:</a>

 * 80 years lifetime calendar, **portrait** paper orientation.
 Reduced space for each year. <a href="https://github.com/notdest/png-many-years-calendar-output/tree/master/result/eng/80" target="_blank">image folder :open_file_folder:</a>

 * 100 years lifetime calendar, **portrait** paper orientation.
-The area of a year is same as previous, the cells are little bit tense. <a href="https://github.com/notdest/png-many-years-calendar-output/tree/master/result/eng/100" target="_blank">image folder :open_file_folder:</a>
+The area of a year is same as previous, the cells are denser. <a href="https://github.com/notdest/png-many-years-calendar-output/tree/master/result/eng/100" target="_blank">image folder :open_file_folder:</a>

 There is also a *pdf-version* on a large number of A4 sheets. ([Download <img src="img/pdf-icon.png" alt="pdf"  height="25" />](https://github.com/notdest/png-many-years-calendar-output/raw/master/result/A4.pdf)).